meadowdata/meadowrun/README.md

-Then, based on the options specified in `Deployment.git_repo`, `run_function` will grab code from the `main` branch of the `test_repo` git repo, and then create a conda environment (in a container) using the `myenv.yml` file in the git repo as the environment specification.
+Then, based on the options specified in `Deployment.git_repo`, `run_function` will grab code from the `main` branch of the `test_repo` git repo, and then create a conda environment (in a container) using the `myenv.yml` file in the git repo as the environment specification (assumes that `myenv.yml` was created using `conda env export > myenv.yml`).
 Creating the conda environment takes a while, but once it has been created, it gets cached and reused using AWS ECR.

 Finally, meadowrun will run `analyze_stuff(a_big_file)` (or whatever code you specify) in that environment on the remote machine.